supernomad/quantum/README.md

 # Check on the status of the different quantum instances
 $ docker-compose logs quantum0 quantum1 quantum2
 ```
 After running the above you will have a single etcd instance and three quantum instances running.
-The three quantum instances are configured to run a quantum network `10.9.0.0/16`, with `quantum0` having a statically defined private ip `10.9.0.1` and `quantum1`/`quantum2` having DHCP defined private ip addresses.
+The three quantum instances are configured to run a quantum network `10.10.0.0/16`, with `quantum0` having a statically defined private ip `10.10.0.1` and `quantum1`/`quantum2` having DHCP defined private ip addresses.

-> A note about TLS, there are included TLS certificates in this repo that should only used for testing quantum in a lab setting.
-These certificates should not be in anyway considered secure.
-There is an included script `generate-etcd-certs` that was used to create the certificates, if you wish to replicate them.

 #### Testing
 To run basic unit testing and builds run: